Rajpratik71/Mininet-wiki/Ideas.md

 **Knowledge prerequisite**: Familiarity with Python and the Mininet API.
 Completion of all Mininet and OpenFlow tutorials.
 Ability to clearly write code and documentation.

 ### Cluster mode - supporting execution over multiple machines (RemoteSwitch,L2TP/VDE/VXLAN/Capsulator, etc.)

+**Status**: Vitaly Antonenko, Philip Wette, and Bob Lantz have been attacking this project from slightly different angles.

 **Brief explanation**: This is probably the biggest missing feature of Mininet, and something which was planned since day one but never actually completed.
 We would like to be able to create very large Mininet networks by using a cluster of machines.
 This means we need a way to easily start up Mininet instances on multiple machines and to wire them together into a larger simulation.
 This should be as transparent as possible so that the cluster just appears to be a larger machine running Mininet.
 (Of course there is no longer a single clock domain, and other differences may leak through, but in general the same code should run on a single machine or on a cluster.)